dazulu/react-spoiler-tag/README.md

 `ariaLabelShowText` - (Optional) Text for screenreaders when component is focused in hidden state.
 Default: _"To reveal spoiler text click here."_ - `<string>`

 `ariaLabelHideText` - (Optional) Text for screenreaders when component is focused in revealed state.
 Default: _"To hide spoiler text again click here."_ - `<string>`

+## Note on accessibility (a11y)

+It is highly recommended to make use of the props `ariaLabelShowText` and `ariaLabelHideText`, if you are serving this component in other languages, as the default text for them is in English.

 ## Roadmap